 Bira 5-Step Guide to Covid-Secure Reopening

-Great news for the independent retail sector, much of which has now fully re-opened.
-In the new normal, we all need to make changes to be able to successfully re-establish our high street.
+Once again we all need to make changes to be able to successfully re-establish our high street.

 This short guide is designed to give you a simple overview of how to open up your Covid–Secure retail business and the five steps it covers are: